vthost/qed/README.md

 - maximal number of queries extracted per feature set: 10
 - minimum size of each query extracted (number of triples): 3
 - minimum size of the result of each query extracted and answered (number of triples): 1
-- location of the data folder containing the test suite: location of the jar file on your machine
+- directory containing the test suite: data, located at the root of the project

-To #CHANGE PARAMETERS, use the following as options when running the jar, e.g: java -jar -Dm=20 qed.jar
+To #CHANGE PARAMETERS, use the following (optional) options when running the jar, e.g: java -jar -m 20 qed.jar
-- query log: -Dq=YOUR_ADDRESS
+- query log: -q YOUR_URL
-- query log uri: -Du=YOUR_STRING
+- graph uri: -u YOUR_URI
-- data: -Dd=YOUR_ADDRESS
+- data: -d YOUR_URL
-- maximal number of queries extracted per feature set: -Dm=YOUR_NUMBER
+- maximal number of queries extracted per feature set: -m YOUR_NUMBER
-- minimum size of each query extracted (number of triples): -Ds=YOUR_NUMBER
+- minimum size of each query extracted (number of triples): -s YOUR_NUMBER
-- minimum size of the result of each query extracted and answered (number of triples): -Dr=YOUR_NUMBER
+- minimum size of the result of each query extracted and answered (number of triples): -r YOUR_NUMBER
-- location of the data folder containing the test suite: -Dl=YOUR_STRING
+- location of the data folder containing the test suite: -l YOUR_FILE_PATH

 #NOTE
 We recommend to host the DBpedia data from the time point at which the LSQ data set was created (DBpedia v.3.5.1, available at http://wiki.dbpedia.org/services-resources/datasets/data-set-35/data-set-351), since some properties represented in the LSQ data set are specific to that (see the LSQ paper for a more detailed overview of that query format, it is linked at http://aksw.github.io/LSQ/).
 However, if you want to just get an idea of QED you can also take the current DBpedia version hosted at http://dbpedia.org/sparql.

 Currently, the feature configuration can only be customized if you #RUN THE SOURCE CODE.
-For that, check out class qed/QED!
+For that, check out class qed-core/Application!

 This is the initial version of QED, and we are heavily working on a more stable version.
 If you have questions, ideas for extensions, or other issues, do not hesitate to contact us under veronika.thostATgmail.com or jdolbyATgmail.com!